-To read the boot partition (the partition store boot.img, in this instance, mmcblk0p1), the X is the MMC bus number, which is the hardware MMC bus number, in i.MX 6Dual/6Quad SABRE-SD and i.MX 6Solo/6DualLite SABRE-SD boards, eMMC is mmc3.
+To read the boot partition (the partition store boot.img, in this instance, mmcblk0p1), the X was the MMC bus number, which is the hardware MMC bus number, in i.MX 6Dual/6Quad SABRE-SD and i.MX 6Solo/6DualLite SABRE-SD boards, eMMC is mmc2.

-Add partition ID after mmcX.
+You can also add partition ID after mmcX.

 '''

-boota mmcX boot # boot is default
+booti mmcX boot # boot is default

-boota mmcX recovery # boot from the recovery partition
+booti mmcX recovery # boot from the recovery partition

 '''